Quarterly Estimated Tax Payments | FAQ

 What are Quarterly Estimated Tax Payments?

 Quarterly Estimated Tax Payments refer to the estimated tax payments that small business owners and self-employed individuals need to report and pay every quarter.
-These payments are made to cover Social Security, Medicare, and Income Tax, usually withheld by an employer.
+These payments cover Social Security, Medicare, and federal income tax payments, which are usually withheld by an employer.

 Who Needs to Pay Estimated Tax Payments?